fulltilt/poke-trades/README.md

 [x] Send trade request
 [x] Show UI notification
 [] Build trade flow
+[] Have new trade list show up when creating new trade list [] Update Trade page when a trade request is made
+[] Add confirmation toast after user requests trade
 [] Add trade stats
+[] Redo pagination
 [] Convert queries to prepared statements
 [] Proper error handling on the database side with respective messages on the UI [] Send notification email
-[] Optimize trade search
+[] autogenerate public tradelist after user enters username [] Optimize trade search
+[] Realtime updates on trade page
+[x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
 [] Figure out Clerk middleware to redirect user when doesn't have a username set [] Clerk route testing (redirects after auth, redirects after logging out, etc)